History of Tampa, Florida: Italians

-Starting in the late 1880s, many Italian and some European Jewish immigrants also arrived.
-These new arrivals had difficulty breaking into the insular cigar businesses, so many opened businesses and shops that catered to the cigar workers.
+Starting in the late 1880s, many Italian immigrants also arrived.
+Many opened retail shops and other enterprises that served the cigar factories and their workers.
+By the 1890s, this ethnic group numbered about 3,500 people.

 The majority of Italian immigrants came from Alessandria Della Rocca and Santo Stefano Quisquina, two small Sicilian towns with which Tampa still maintains strong ties.
 In 1896, Sicilian Francisco Ferlita established what is likely the earliest U.S. bakery to produce Cuban bread, now the site of Ybor City Museum State Park.

+In 1910, two Sicilian immigrants, Angelo Albano and Castenge Ficarotta, were lynched by a mob after being accused of murdering an accountant, Frank J. Esterling, for the Bustillo Brothers and Diaz Cigar Company.